Kosmos 104

-Kosmos 104 (Космос 104 meaning Cosmos 104) or Zenit-2 No.36 was a Soviet, first generation, low resolution, optical film-return reconnaissance satellite launched in 1966.
+Kosmos 104 (Космос 104 meaning Cosmos 104) or Zenit-2 No.33 was a Soviet first-generation low-resolution optical film–return reconnaissance satellite launched in 1966.
 A Zenit-2 spacecraft, Kosmos 104 was the thirty-second of eighty-one such satellites to be launched and had a mass of 4730 kg.

-Kosmos 104 was launched by a Vostok-2 rocket flying from Site 31/6 at the Baikonur Cosmodrome.
-The launch took place at 08:24 GMT on 7 January 1966; however, program not completely met.
-Spacecraft put into incorrect orbit by abnormal function of second and third stages of booster.
+Kosmos 104 was launched by a Vostok-2 rocket from Site 31/6 at the Baikonur Cosmodrome.
+The launch took place at 08:24 GMT on 7 January 1966; however, the program was not completely met.
+The spacecraft was put into an incorrect orbit by malfunctions in the booster rocket's second and third stages.
 The spacecraft received a Kosmos designation, along with the International Designator 1966-001A and the Satellite Catalog Number 01903.

 Despite the problem during its launch, Kosmos 104 was able to complete most of its imaging mission.
 Its orbit, at an epoch of 7 January 1966, had a perigee of 193 km, an apogee of 380 km inclination of 65.0° and a period of 90.2 minutes.
 On 15 January 1966, after eight days in orbit, the satellite was deorbited with its return capsule descending by parachute for a successful recovery by Soviet force.